Henry Weston Smith: Memorial

 In 1914, the Society of Black Hills Pioneers erected a monument on the road between Deadwood and Spearfish, South Dakota, in the approximate area where Smith's body had been found.
 In 1994, Highway 85 north of Deadwood, along with the Preacher Smith Monument, was relocated by construction of a four-lane road.
 A copper time capsule that had been buried in 1914 was opened, providing some period artifacts, such as newspapers; after examination, they, along with additional contemporary items, were returned to the capsule and reburied under the new monument, three miles north of Deadwood on the rebuilt Highway 85.
 The new monument was rededicated on August 20, 1995, on the 119th anniversary of Smith's murder.
 The highlight of the ceremony was a reading by local resident, historian, and lawyer Reed Richards of the sermon Preacher Smith had planned to deliver at Crook City that fateful day, 119 years delayed.

 Deadwood

 Smith was portrayed in the HBO television series Deadwood (2004–2006) by actor Ray McKinnon.
 A letter written by the character of Seth Bullock (Timothy Olyphant) to the family of a murdered miner in the employ of a fictionalized George Hearst in the third season episode "Unauthorized Cinnamon" is nearly identical to the August 21, 1876, letter to Reverend J. S. Chadwick written by the real Seth Bullock.
-In the show, the circumstances of Smith's demise were changed to a gradual decay due to a brain tumor, though he was killed by Al Swearengen (Ian McShane) before dying from the cancer.
+In the show, the circumstances of Smith's demise were changed to a gradual decay due to a brain tumor, though he was mercy-killed by Al Swearengen (Ian McShane) before dying from the cancer.

 He was also depicted conducting the funeral of Wild Bill Hickok when in reality there was no preacher involved in his burial.